mingshengzhangp4/variant_warehouse/spark_benchmark/README.md

 name := "Spark Benchmark Project" version := "1.0"

-The Spark Benchmark constructed with the software from the above open source repositories and software versions.This is specified in the query.sbt file in the directory.
+The Spark Benchmark is constructed with the software from the below open source repositories and software versions.
+This is specified in the query.sbt file in the spark_benchmark directory.

 scalaVersion := "2.10.4"
 "org.apache.spark" %% "spark-core"   % "1.2.1",